Friends Provident: The early years

-The first classes of business were annuities for members aged over 55 and children’s deferred policies.
+The first classes of business were annuities for members aged over 55 and children's deferred policies.
 After its initial ten years, when life funds had reached £150,000, FPI was able to declare its first bonuses on life policies.
 Agencies were gradually appointed, all through the offices of the Society of Friends and by 1862 there were 42 in England, one each in Wales and Scotland, and eight in Ireland.
 Life funds increased progressively to £1m. in 1870, £2m. in 1889, and £3m. in 1902.
 As FPI grew in size it, increasingly found itself constrained by the Friendly Society Acts and especially its confinement to members of the Society of Friends.
-By the 1890s this was regarded as serious impediment to growth The restriction on investment powers was resolved by the Friends’ Provident Institution Act 1899 but the Quaker constraints took longer to resolve.
+By the 1890s this was regarded as serious impediment to growth The restriction on investment powers was resolved by the Friends' Provident Institution Act 1899 (62 & 63 Vict. c. lv) but the Quaker constraints took longer to resolve.
 There was little scope to increase agents as these were tied to Quaker meetings and had been fully exploited; there were no branches except London.
 Poor results in 1908 and 1909 led to a search for solutions and there were abortive negotiations for Royal Exchange Assurance to take over FPI in 1912.
-In 1914, FPI agreed to accept non-Quakers for non-profit policies only but the major change came with the Friends’ Proviant Institution Act 1915.
+In 1914, FPI agreed to accept non-Quakers for non-profit policies only but the major change came with the Friends' Provident Institution Act 1915 (5 & 6 Geo.
+5. c. xlv).
 This incorporated FPI as a mutual life assurance office free from the remaining restrictions of the Friendly Society Acts and accepting all the provisions of the Companies Act.
 It was no longer necessary to appoint trustees to hold property or exercise other legal functions.
 Under new rules membership still primarily required membership of, or association with. the Society of Friends; however, the directors were given power to admit any appropriate person.
 The directors now recognised that new leadership was required if FPI was to expand and in 1916 Henry Tapscott, the branch manager of Royal Exchange at Birmingham was appointed the first general manager; as a sign of the changes underway, he was not a Quaker.